Medical Travel Program

 If I have a harvesting letter from the Government of Alberta, do I pre-qualify for the Métis Harvester Identification Card?

-No. You will have to apply for a Métis Harvester Identification Card with the MNA.
+No. You will still have to apply for a Métis Harvester Identification Card (and be a Citizen) with the Otipemisiwak Métis Government.

-What if I live on a Métis Settlement, but I am not a citizen of the Métis Nation of Alberta?
+What if I live on a Métis Settlement, but I am not a citizen of the Otipemisiwak Métis Government?

-This implementation process relates only to the citizens of the Métis Nation of Alberta.
+The Métis Harvesting Agreement only applies to Citizens of the Otipemisiwak Métis Government.
 You will need to contact the Métis Settlement General Council to find out about their process or contact the Government of Alberta.

 Is there a limit to the amount of harvesting areas I can have a connection to?

 No. However, you need to show both historical and contemporary connection to each harvesting area.
-Through the MNA Harvester Identification Card application process, one must show pre-1900 family roots as well as a contemporary connection in the respective harvesting area(s).
-Potentially, an MNA citizen can connect to two, three, or all harvesting areas, if they can prove the area connection requirements.
+Through the Harvester Identification Card application process, one must show pre-1900 family roots as well as a contemporary connection in the respective harvesting area(s).
+Potentially, a Citizen can connect to two, three, or all harvesting areas, if they can prove the area connection requirements.

 Can family members (e.g. partner) who are not Métis harvest under my harvesting rights?

-No, the Métis Harvesting Agreement and Policy solely applies to approved harvesters who are citizens of the Métis Nation of Alberta.
+No, the Métis Harvesting Agreement and Policy applies only to approved harvesters who are Citizens of the Otipemisiwak Métis Government.

 Where do I get my Métis Harvester Identification Card?

-Similar to the MNA citizenship application process, the Métis Harvester Identification Card application process will be based out of the provincial office in Edmonton.
+Similar to the Otipemisiwak Métis Government citizenship application process (which takes 6-8 weeks), the Métis Harvester Identification Card application process will be based out of the provincial office in Edmonton.
 Our Registry and Harvesting teams will also travel the province to help with applications and provide information.

-If you are about to apply for MNA Citizenship, you will be able to apply for the Métis Harvester Identification Card simultaneously.
+If you are about to apply for citizenship, you will be able to apply for the Métis Harvester Identification Card simultaneously.
+Cards will be mailed to applicants after the application has been approved.

 How do I show historical and contemporary connection to a harvesting area?

-• Pre-1900 ancestral connection must be shown by genealogical history, including where ancestors lived and when they lived there.
-The MNA is currently enhancing our database and registration process to assist MNA Citizens with establishing their ancestral connection to the Métis Harvesting Areas.
+Pre-1900 ancestral connection must be shown by genealogical history, including where ancestors lived and when they lived there.
+The Otipemisiwak Métis Government is enhancing our database and registration process to assist Citizens with establishing their ancestral connection to the Métis Harvesting Areas.

-• Contemporary connection to the same Métis Harvesting Area must be shown through compliance with the MNA’s policy on contemporary community acceptance.
+Contemporary connection to the same Métis Harvesting Area must be shown through compliance with the Otipemisiwak Métis Government’s policy on contemporary community acceptance.

-Southern Alberta is not included in the updated policy, why not?
+Why isn't Southern Alberta included in the Harvest policy?
 What is the plan?

-A previous court decision has found that Métis do not have harvesting rights in the Cypress Hills area.
+A previous court decision found that Métis do not have harvesting rights in the Cypress Hills area.
 Alberta feels bound by these decisions and unable to recognize Métis harvesting rights in the Treaty 7 area at this time.
-The MNA strongly disagrees and continues to fight for the recognition of Métis harvesting rights in the south.
+The Otipemisiwak Métis Government strongly disagrees and continues to fight for the recognition of Métis harvesting rights in the south.

-The Métis Harvesting Agreement includes several wins for MNA Region 3:
+The Métis Harvesting Agreement includes several wins for Battle River Territory:

-• For the first time, Alberta recognizes Métis harvesting rights in the north of Region 3, particularly around Rocky Mountain House;
+- For the first time, Alberta recognizes Métis harvesting rights in the Red Deer Métis District, particularly around Rocky Mountain House;

-• MNA members living in Region 3 will be able to harvest in central and northern Alberta if they can show a historical and contemporary connect there; and
+- Citizens living in Battle River Territory will be able to harvest in central and northern Alberta if they can show a historical and contemporary connection there; and

-• Alberta has committed to further discussions regarding the recognition of Métis harvesting rights in the south.
-Until now, Alberta had refused to discuss Métis harvesting in southern Alberta.
-With this agreement, that has changed.
+- Alberta has committed to further discussions regarding the recognition of Métis harvesting rights in the south.
+Previously, the Government of Alberta refused to discuss Métis harvesting in Southern Alberta at all.

 Emergency Preparedness